AboutRSS/ALL-about-RSS/README.md

 - Icons: [SOFTICONS](https://www.softicons.com/) and [Icons8](https://icons8.com)
 - [Substats API](https://substats.spencerwoo.com/)

 Thank you to all RSS supporters!
-It's you who have created and still keep developing all these marvelous tools, apps and contents that worth sharing.
+It's you who have created these marvelous tools, apps, etc. and still keep bringing new ideas and innovation to the realm of RSS.
 Furthermore, thanks very much to members / followers of the 「AboutRSS」 channel / twitter account.

 > Please consider supporting my work as a lot of effort take place to generate this list!
 Thanks a lot.